Namur

 Namur stands at the confluence of the rivers Sambre and Meuse and straddles three different regions – Hesbaye to the north, Condroz to the south-east, and Entre-Sambre-et-Meuse to the south-west.
 The city of Charleroi is located to the west.
 The language spoken is French.

-The municipality consists of the following districts: Beez, Belgrade, Boninne, Bouge, Champion, Cognelée, Daussoulx, Dave, Erpent, Flawinne, Gelbressée, Jambes, Lives-sur-Meuse, Loyers, Malonne, Marche-les-Dames, Naninne, Saint-Servais, Saint-Marc, Suarlée, Temploux, Vedrin, Wépion, and Wierde.
+The municipality consists of the following sub-municipalities: Beez, Belgrade, Boninne, Bouge, Champion, Cognelée, Daussoulx, Dave, Erpent, Flawinne, Gelbressée, Jambes, Lives-sur-Meuse, Loyers, Malonne, Marche-les-Dames, Namur proper, Naninne, Saint-Servais, Saint-Marc, Suarlée, Temploux, Vedrin, Wépion, and Wierde.

 History

 Early history

 The town began as an important trading settlement in Celtic times, straddling east–west and north–south trade routes across the Ardennes.
 The Romans established a presence after Julius Caesar defeated the local Aduatuci tribe.

 Namur came to prominence during the early Middle Ages when the Merovingians built a castle or citadel on the rocky spur overlooking the town at the confluence of the two rivers.
 In the 10th century, it became a county in its own right.
 The town developed somewhat unevenly, as the counts of Namur could only build on the north bank of the Meuse - the south bank was owned by the bishops of Liège and developed more slowly into the town of Jambes (now effectively a suburb of Namur).
-In 1262, Namur fell into the hands of the Count of Flanders, and was purchased by Duke Philip the Good of Burgundy in 1421.
+The medieval rulers of Namur were often also rulers of other counties in the region, including Flanders, Hainaut, and Luxembourg.
+It was purchased by Duke Philip the Good of Duke Burgundy and Count of Flanders in 1421, joining it into a larger state.

+17th–19th centuries

-After Namur became part of the Spanish Netherlands in the 1640s, its citadel was considerably strengthened.
+In the 1640s, long after Namur became part of the Spanish Netherlands, its citadel was considerably strengthened.
 Louis XIV of France invaded in 1692, capturing the town and annexing it to France.
 His renowned military engineer Vauban rebuilt the citadel.
 French control was short-lived, as William III of Orange-Nassau captured Namur only three years later in 1695 during the War of the Grand Alliance.
 Under the Barrier Treaty of 1709, the Dutch gained the right to garrison Namur, although the subsequent Treaty of Utrecht of 1713 gave control of the formerly Spanish Netherlands to the Austrian House of Habsburg.
 Thus, although the Austrians ruled the town, the citadel was controlled by the Dutch.
 It was rebuilt again under their tenure.

 General Jean-Baptiste Cyrus de Valence's column laid siege to the city on 19 November 1792 during the War of the First Coalition and, after 12 days, the city surrendered on 1 December and its whole garrison of 3,000 men was taken prisoner.
 France invaded the region again in 1794, annexing Namur and imposing a repressive regime.
 After the defeat of Napoleon in 1815, the Congress of Vienna incorporated what is now Belgium into the United Kingdom of the Netherlands.
 Belgium broke away from the Netherlands in 1830 following the Belgian Revolution, and Namur continued to be a major garrison town under the new government.
 The citadel was rebuilt yet again in 1887.